The Score with Edmund Stone

 The Score with Edmund Stone is a radio program that began in 2006.
-The program is produced by KQAC, All Classical Portland and hosted by Edmund Stone.
+The program is produced by KQAC, All Classical Portland, and hosted by Edmund Stone.
 Stone broadcasts film music weekly on Saturdays and Sundays.
 Each one-hour program features a specific composer, film genre or theme.
-The program is sponsored by Oregon based whole grains brand Bob's Red Mill Natural Foods since 2008.
+The program is sponsored by Oregon-based whole grains brand Bob's Red Mill Natural Foods since 2008.
 Multiple cities across the United States air the program.
+As of February 2024, more than 825 episodes had been produced.